-- Shortness of breath or tightness in your throat.
-This may also be mistaken for heart attack symptoms.
+- Shortness of breath or a tightness in your throat.
+This may also be mistaken for a heart attack symptom.

 - Nausea and occasional vomiting can occur.

 - Chest pain.
-This, in conjunction with shortness of breath and a pounding heart also causes many panic sufferers to believe they are having a heart attack.
+This, in conjunction with shortness of breath and a pounding heart. also causes many panic attack sufferers to believe they are having a heart attack.

 - Feeling of unreality or detachment